minio/operator/README.md

 ### Prerequisites

-- Kubernetes version v1.15.5 and above.
+- Kubernetes version v1.17.0 and above for compatibility.
+MinIO Operator uses `k8s/client-go` v0.18.0.
 - `kubectl` configured to refer to a Kubernetes cluster.

 ### Create Operator and related resources